CLOSE X

 Welcome to the second article in our mini-series covering the basics of shares in which we’ll be covering the issue of shares.

-Before reading this article, it will be useful to refer to article one for a full overview of share types, values and share class rights.
+Before reading this article, it will be useful to refer to the first article in the series for a full overview of share types, values and share class rights.

 As before, the focus in these articles is on UK private companies limited by shares.